scenerystack/community/docs/reference/api/alpenglow/IntersectionPoint.md

 # IntersectionPoint

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/cag/IntersectionPoint.ts](https://github.com/phetsims/alpenglow/blob/main/js/cag/IntersectionPoint.ts) for the most up-to-date information.

 ## Overview

 Intersection of two line segments, with t0 and t1 representing the interpolation values for the two segments.